sablier-labs/docs/docs/contracts/v2/guides/08-etherscan.md

 ### Step 1: Go to contract page

 Head over to our [deployments](/contracts/v2/deployments) list to pick the contract address you want to interact with.
-For each chain, that will be either `SablierV2LockupLinear` or `SablierV2LockupDynamic` or `SablierV2LockupTranched`.
+For each chain, that will be either `SablierV2LockupLinear`, `SablierV2LockupDynamic`, or `SablierV2LockupTranched`.
 In this tutorial, we will create a **LockupLinear** stream on Sepolia.

 Once you find the right contract, click on the address to access its explorer's page.
 Click on the "Contract" tab, and